dimitris-c/TheMovieDB/README.md

-# TheMovieDB
+# TheMovieDB - Code Test

 A simple app that fetches and shows a list of now playing movies using TheMovieDB API.

 # Architecture

 The app is made using MVVM pattern alongside with the reactive framework RxSwift.
+The app has Unit Tests for most of the classes, due to the timeframe of the code test some classes where not tested.

 - RxSwift
 - RxCocoa